-The Stockholders and the Board of Directors

-JG Summit Holdings, Inc.

-43rd Floor, Robinsons-Equitable Tower

-ADB Avenue corner Poveda Road, Pasig City, Metro Manila
+The Stockholders and the Board of Directors JG Summit Holdings, Inc. 43rd Floor, Robinsons-Equitable Tower ADB Avenue corner Poveda Road, Pasig City, Metro Manila

 We have audited, in accordance with Philippine Standards on Auditing, the consolidated financial statements of JG Summit Holdings, Inc. and its subsidiaries (the Group) as at December 31, 2024 and 2023 and for each of the three years in the period ended December 31, 2024, included in this Form 17-A, and have issued our report thereon dated April 14, 2025.
 Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
 The schedules listed in the Index to the Supplementary Schedules are the responsibility of the Group's management.
 These schedules are presented for purposes of complying with the Revised Securities Regulation Code Rule 68, and are not part of the basic consolidated financial statements.
-These schedules have been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, the financial information required to be set forth therein in relation to the basic consolidated financial statements taken as a whole, are prepared in all material respects, in accordance with Philippine Financial Reporting Standards (PFRS) Accounting Standards.
+These schedules have been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, the financial information required to be set forth therein in relation to the basic consolidated financial statements and, in our opinion, the financial information required to be set forth therein in consolidated financial statements taken as a whole, are prepared in all material respects, in accordance with Philippine Financial Reporting Standards (PFRS) Accounting Standards.